OpenSourceModular/WoodturningWorkbench/README.md

 ## Commands

-### Add Box Sketch
+### Add Construction Lines
-Creates a new sketch with a rectangular shape (100x100 mm) in the XY plane.
+Creates a new sketch with a horizontal lines and points on the line.
+The user moves the points to define the profile of the bowl

-### Add Sphere
+### Add Segments
-Adds a sphere with a radius of 50 mm to the document.
+This task uses the selected sketch from the Add Construction Lines command.
+The user can define the bowl wall width as well as a "fudge" amount to give extra width to the segment.

 ## Usage